 If a switch is configured with BFD Echo mode, it sends its peer a series of echo packets and requests the peer to send back (echo) those hello packets the switch previously sent.
-If a number of hello packets from the echoed traffic are not received by the switch, it will declare the BFD session as being down.
+If hello packets from the echoed traffic are not received by the switch, it will declare the BFD session as being down.